AhmedKamalOrabi/callsign/README.md

 # callsign portal

-This monorepo callsign allows you to start immediately with a [React](https://reactjs.org) ([TypeScript](https://www.typescriptlang.org)) single-page application, but it can also be used for any other type of web app.

-The callsign takes away the work of having to assemble and configure all the tools for professional development yourself.
+This monorepo callsign

+Must you have pnpm installed in your machine check this https://pnpm.io/installation

+visit the deployed version https://mfe-platform.s3.us-east-2.amazonaws.com/index.html

 ## Getting Started